bytecode-mike/docker-b00t/README.md

 The penultimate strophe is added to the database via [flyway](http://flywaydb.org/).
 The configuration is located in *.../resources/db/migration/V1_init.sql*.

-As alternative you can use the bash script named *start-myapp.bash* located in the *.../src/main/bash* directory.
+As alternative to the command line you can use the bash script named *start-myapp.bash* located in the *.../src/main/bash* directory.

 Scripts
 -------